-This positive encouragement only excited me more as I put together an itinerary of visiting Jordan and then Egypt and then from Egypt back to Jordan by boat!
+This positive encouragement only excited me more as I put together an itinerary of visiting Jordan and then Egypt, including the best Hurghada excursions, and then from Egypt back to Jordan by boat.
 It came together quite quickly and as much as my mother-in-law was going crazy that I did not have our internal flights in Egypt nor our Cairo hotel booked a week before departure, I was happy with a bit of flexibility in our itinerary!
 There is nothing I hate more than having to leave somewhere we are loving because we have a hotel booked elsewhere!
 SO with a little context of our visit, here we go, Is Egypt safe to travel to?

 Is Egypt Safe to Travel to?

 The short answer is, yes, despite the turmoil in some areas of Egypt and the economy at this time, Egypt is safe for tourists to visit.
 What makes me qualified to say this?
 Well I went there, with my mother-in-law and my two children, who are 7 and 5!
 If you want to read my OMG welcome to Egypt post, you might laugh about my first feelings in the country!
 But they will likely be the same concerns that one would have going into any country.
 Hoping your luggage arrives and getting to your hotel without being scammed is something you think about in any country!